Fauxface/HidoiBot/README.md

 Configuring Default Plugins
 ---------------------------
 1. MpcSync - Check if MPC's address, port and the port on which you are listening for 'GO!' packets are correct.
-2. WolframAlpha - If you wish to use your own W|A API key, change it here.
+2. WolframAlpha - Insert your own W|A API key here.
 W|A imposes a monthly limit on API calls.
-3. RottenTomatoes - Same deal here as WolframAlpha.
+3. RottenTomatoes - Same deal here.
 Insert your own API key if you so desire.
 4. ImageScraper - If you wish to change the directory scraped images are saved in, change it here.
 5. MarkovChat - "settings/markovChat/braintrain.txt" is the training file for Markov chat.
 Use ~chat train to train HidoiBot.